 - To understand why AGGREGATE functions are needed, we first demonstrate why SUM functions don’t work in traditional worksheets.

-- First, make a table from you dataset that you created before, and from that filter choose entries from only Japan or the country of Manufacture columns.
+- Make a table from your dataset that you created before, and filter entries from Japan.

-- Then enter the SUM function and select the Total Price column as an array argument.
+- Enter the SUM function and select the Total Price column as an array argument.

-- Then you will notice that the summation we got is not actually the summation of filtered cells, instead, it takes all the cell values from the range of cells G5:G15.
-Which is 11 value instead of the filtered 4 value.
-It is evident that the value from the SUM preview and summation of selected cells doesn’t match.
+- The summation we got is not actually the summation of filtered cells.
+Instead, it takes all the cell values from the range of cells G5:G15.
+The value from the SUM preview and summation of selected cells doesn’t match.

-- To implement this, first enter the AGGREGATE function in cell G16 after filtering out the desirable value, in this case, China filtered out.
+- Enter the AGGREGATE function in cell G16 after filtering out the desirable value, in this case, China.

-- Then type 5 or select Ignore hidden rows values from the drop-down menu.
+- Type 5 or select Ignore hidden rows values from the drop-down menu.

-- Finally, select the array of cells whose summation you need to get.
+- Select the array of cells which you need to sum.

-- After that, you can see that the filtered cells’ SUM value matches perfectly with the SUM preview value shown below.
-This further confirms that this summation accurately calculates only entries from China.
+- The filtered cells’ SUM value matches perfectly with the SUM preview value shown below.

 Note: